-Task automation has become an invaluable tool in my arsenal as a data scientist.
+Task automation has become like a secret weapon as a data scientist.
 My only regret is not getting started with automation sooner.
 In the past, I have felt intimidated by the process of automation because I always thought it was an intensive, tedious process.
 I have come to learn that automation has done the exact opposite for me: I am able to get more done and ‘work’ less because of all the tasks I have automated.

 In this blog post, I would like to introduce you to automation with python and give you my top 3 most used code snippets.
 I hope you will walk away with a good place to start in your automation journey, something I wish I had when I was just getting started.